Sjors/nado-book/basics/dns_and_tor.md

 For various reasons you might not want the rest of the world to know that your IP address is running a Bitcoin node.
 In particular, you may not want your Bitcoin addresses associated with your IP address, since the former says how much money you have, and the latter can often be tied directly to your name and address — not just by governments, but also by someone with access to e.g. a hacked e-commerce database with the IP addresses and home addresses of its customers.
 This can lead to bad outcomes.^[<https://github.com/jlopp/physical-bitcoin-attacks>]

 Bitcoin nodes already try to behave in ways that make them look indistinguishable from other nodes.
 Ideally, a node doesn’t reveal to other nodes which coins it controls.
 A node downloads the entire blockchain and keeps track of all transactions in the mempool,^[The mempool is a queue of transactions that have not yet been confirmed in a block.
-For a _Bitcoin, Explained_ episode about the mempool, see appendix @sec:more_eps.
-When the mempool contains many transactions, fees tend to go up.
+For a _Bitcoin, Explained_ episode about the mempool, see appendix A. When the mempool contains many transactions, fees tend to go up.
 See e.g. <https://mempool.space/>] as opposed to only fetching the information about its own coins.

 Unfortunately the system isn’t perfect.
 Especially when you’re sending and receiving transactions from your IP address, careful network analysis by an adversary can sometimes reveal where those transactions originated.
 This type of analysis is a billion-dollar business, where companies don’t always behave ethically.^[<https://www.coindesk.com/business/2021/09/21/leaked-slides-show-how-chainalysis-flags-crypto-suspects-for-cops/>, <https://www.coindesk.com/markets/2019/03/05/coinbase-pushes-out-ex-hacking-team-employees-following-uproar/>]